relffok/mir_robot/README.md

 ### Preliminaries

+Install the python package dependencies, that cannot be resolved by rosdep

+    pip install pytz

 If you haven't already [installed ROS2](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html) on your PC, you need to add the ROS2 apt repository.
 This step is necessary for either binary or source install.